Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 2. That pilots thoroughly acquaint themselves with terrain in vicinity of airports at which they land and take-off so that they can plan their flight paths with a thought of clearing all obstructions.

-In addition, procedures were changed at Sorido to brief pilots of the obstructions and to have all aircraft taking off to the west make a turn out to sea within 45 seconds of takeoff.
+In addition, procedures were changed at Sorido to brief pilots on the obstructions and to have all aircraft taking off to the west make a turn out to sea within 45 seconds of takeoff.

 Notes